rdziadosz/connectors/flink/end-to-end-tests/README.md

 # Flink Delta Connector end-to-end tests

+## Implementation plan
+In order to make code review easier, the implementation of end-to-end tests should be divided into multiple pull requests.
+We plan to do it in the following steps (some of them can be done in parallel):

+PR-01: Project skeleton.
+- Shows how the project structure looks like.
+- Add sbt modules (tests + fatjar).
+- Add a smoke test (does not schedule any flink job actually).
+- Add terraform skeleton (almost empty).
+- Add run-end-to-end-tests.sh script.

+PR-02-A: Terraform.
+- Add terraform creating all necessary infrastructure in AWS.

+PR-02-B: Flink REST Client.
+- Java implementation of a client for job scheduling.

+PR-03-A: Add bounded reader test scenarios.
+- Add corresponding Flink job.
+- Implement job scenarios.
+Create multiple pull requests if there are lots of test scenarios.

+PR-03-B: Add bounded writer test scenarios.
+- Add corresponding Flink job.
+- Implement job scenarios.
+Create multiple pull requests if there are lots of test scenarios.

+PR-04-A: Add unbounded reader test scenarios.
+- Add corresponding Flink job.
+- Implement job scenarios.
+Create multiple pull requests if there are lots of test scenarios.

+PR-04-B: Add unbounded writer test scenarios.
+- Add corresponding Flink job.
+- Implement job scenarios.
+Create multiple pull requests if there are lots of test scenarios.

+PR-05: Enable to run tests in parallel.

 ## Design

 Connector end-to-end tests are executed on AWS infrastructure in order to identify potential bugs automatically at the